One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Subgroups of one-dimensional algebraic groups

 Now if $H$ is the group generated by $F+B$ then $H/B$ is a finitely generated group, so $H=B_t\oplus \mathbb{Z}^s$ where $B_t/B$ is the torsion part of $H/B$ and so is a finite group.
-As $X+B$ is a type definable subgroup of $H$ one concludes by compactness that $X+B\subset B_t$.
-And so being the inverse image of a subgroup of the finite group $B_t/B$ it is definable.
-So $X\subset X+B\subset D$ is the group we wanted. \end{proof} \begin{prop} If $K$ is an algebraically closed field and $X\subset K$ is a type-definable subgroup, then it is an intersection of definable groups, a definable group is a finite extension of a ball around $0$. \end{prop} \begin{proof} This is a particular case of Lemma \ref{acvfl} \end{proof}
+As $X+B$ is a type-definable subgroup of $H$ one concludes by compactness that $X+B\subset B_t$.
+And so being the inverse image of a subgroup of the finite group $B_t/B$ the subgroup $X+B$ is definable.
+So $X\subset X+B\subset D$ is the group we wanted. \end{proof}

+\begin{prop} If $K$ is a model of ACVF and $X\subset K$ is a type-definable subgroup of the additive group, then it is an intersection of definable groups, and any definable group is a finite extension of a ball around $0$. \end{prop}